 The relics were associated with Kibuuka, a deity in the religion of the Baganda people that reside in present-day Uganda.
 After the Ugandan government requested their repatriation, the relics were transferred to the Uganda Museum in Kampala, the oldest museum in East Africa.

-Since then, relations between the MMA and Uganda have remained strong, although Professor Nicholas Thomas, Director of the MMA, has acknowledged they were slow to follow up on this important 1961 initiative.
+Since then, relations between the MMA and Uganda have remained strong, although Professor Nicholas Thomas, Director of the MMA, has acknowledged the Museum was slow to follow up on this important 1961 initiative.
 But relations were re-energised in 2021 when a project called ‘Repositioning the Uganda Museum’ was launched on the back of a grant of $100,000 from the arts and humanities organisation The Andrew W. Mellon Foundation.

 With University of Michigan Professor Derek Peterson serving as principal investigator, the project has become an important step in undoing the legacy of collecting during Uganda’s colonial era, allowing for a renewed academic dialogue and the return of items of exceptional significance.
 Professor Thomas hopes this carefully conceived programme may also provide a model for similar initiatives elsewhere in Africa, “and indeed elsewhere in the world.”